simonthelwall/odsR/README.md

 The package contains the following functions - see individual item documentation for full details

 **Functions:**
-- getODS (get summary organisation data for multiple organisations) - getODS1 (get full organisation data for a single organisation - not yet included) - getODSsync (get organisation API urls for any organisations whose details have changed since a specific date - not yet included)
+RELEASED:

+-   getODS (get summary organisation data for all organisations that meet the specified filter criteria)
+-   getODSfull (get full organisation data for a single organisation)

+IN DEVELOPMENT:

+-   AddOrgName (insert an Organisation Name column to a data frame that contains Organisation Codes)
+-   OrgRelLkp (create lookup tables from one organisation type to another based on relationship information held within the ODS API)

 **Datasets:**
 - none